StayFresh-NetworkBytes/CiscoLive-BRKOPS-1104-Lab/README.md

 wr
 ```

+It can also be fixed using the Ansible Playbook in the ansible_nve directory.
+Please the documentation below to run this script.

 The external connector for physical hardware has been removed from the final lab.
 The network gear supporting it is still there and the node has been replaced with an alpine node.
 To recreate the external hardware portion on your own, your CML host needs an additional bridge connector.
 The details for configuring it are below.